 Festival of hope & despair

-Join us at our Festival of Hope and Despair in Spring 2021 (date TBC)!
+Join us at our Festival of Hope and Despair on Saturday 8 and Sunday 9 May 2021!
 We warmly welcome you, your hopes and desperations, at three days of lectures, workshops, music, art, support groups, fun and conncetions.
 Listen to world-leading psychologists, philosophers, politicians, biologists and other experts.
 Share your own thoughts and feelings, and develop your self-insight, during our support groups.
 Build your professional skills as therapist, researcher, coach, counsellor or other practitioner in one of our many workshops.
 Get inspired by our music and art events, and express yourself!

 Please share your own inspiration by giving a lecture, workshop, concert, art or social events!
 Details about how to submit an abstract with your proposal will be published in the beginning of January 2021.